-Join Jim LaPier for an in-depth discussion in this video Classes and layers, part of Up and Running with Vectorworks.
+Join Jim LaPier for an in-depth discussion in this video Classes and layers, part of Learning Vectorworks (2014).

 …Vectorworks, like any program, has its own environmental concepts and…approaches to drafting and design.…Vectorworks uses what it calls classes and layers to help manage objects and…information in your drawing.…So becoming familiar with the differences and…the uses of these tools is very important.…But simply, classes are the what and layers are the where.…Starting with classes.…Objects are grouped in classes based on the object type.…This is determined by you, the user, so…you can group things as needed, but in product suites,…like Architect, certain objects are created in classes all on their own.…